soundpress/RulesOfNYC/docs/c35/index.rst

       (B) For a general election: 32 and 11 days before and 27 days after the election.

-   (iii) During the 14 days before a primary or general election, or a related runoff election, an independent spender must submit a disclosure statement to the Board within 24 hours of distributing any reportable communication, making any reportable expenditure, or receiving any reportable contribution.
+   (iii) During the 14 days before a primary or general election, an independent spender must submit a disclosure statement to the Board within 24 hours of distributing any reportable communication, making any reportable expenditure, or receiving any reportable contribution.

    (iv) The Board's published schedule of disclosure statement filing dates shall reflect that if a disclosure statement is due to be submitted on a Saturday, Sunday, or legal holiday, submission shall be considered timely if made on the next business day.